 6. Hardware Specs

 The best thing about the SB8200 is its ditches an Intel Puma chipset for an efficient Broadcom processor.
-The SoC works in tandem with 3GB RAM, making it easier to cut through any type of congestion and network latency.
+The SoC works with 3GB RAM, making it easier to cut through congestion and network latency.

-What’s important to note is that the Broadcom BCM3390 is fast and lets you work in adherence with the 32 x 8 channels.
-The DOCSIS 3.1 support even lets you manage gig connections, provided the ISP is supportive of the same.
+What’s important to note is that the Broadcom BCM3390 is fast and lets you adhere to 32 x 8 channels.
+The DOCSIS 3.1 support enables you to manage gig connections, provided the ISP supports the same.
 It also comprises 128MB of flash memory to store network configurations and updates.